azurecitadel/azurecitadel.github.io/workshops/terraform/lab1.md

 ```

 [**WARNING** If there are other resources in a Terraform managed resource group then the destroy will remove these as well.](){: .btn-warning}

+Clean up the folder in the Cloud Shell using `rm -fR ~/clouddrive/lab1`.

 ## End of Lab 1